balena-io/etcher/docs/CONTRIBUTING.md

 ### Installing npm dependencies

-**Make sure you have all the pre-requisites listed above installed in your system before running the `install` script.**

-**NOTE:** Please make use of the following scripts to install npm dependencies rather than simply running `npm install` given that we need to do extra configuration to make sure native dependencies are correctly compiled for Electron, otherwise the application might not run successfully.
+**NOTE:** Please make use of the following command to install npm dependencies rather than simply running `npm install` given that we need to do extra configuration to make sure native dependencies are correctly compiled for Electron, otherwise the application might not run successfully.